conan-io/docs/tutorial/developing_packages/package_layout.rst

 --------

-This attribute is used to define **where consumers will find the package contents** (headers files, libraries, etc.) depending on whether the package is in editable mode or not.
+This attribute is used to define **where consumers will find the package contents** (header files, libraries, etc.) depending on whether the package is in editable mode or not.

 cpp.package
 ^^^^^^^^^^^

-First, we set the information for `cpp.package`.
+First, we set the information for ``cpp.package``.
 This defines the contents of the package and its location relative to the folder where the package is stored in the local cache.
-Please note that defining this information is equivalent to defining `self.cpp_info` in the `package_info()` method.
+Please note that defining this information is equivalent to defining ``self.cpp_info`` in the ``package_info()`` method.
 This is the information we defined:

 - ``self.cpp.package.libs``: we add the ``say`` library so that consumers know that they should link with it.
 This is equivalent to declaring ``self.cpp_info.libs`` in the